 We’re investing into Portsmouth’s transport network to help ensure everyone can get to where they need to go safely and reliably.

-We want to hear from you about our plan to improve safety and create a greener, more connected transport system that meets our community’s needs.
+We asked to hear from you about our plan to improve safety and create a greener, more connected transport system that meets our community’s needs.

 These proposed changes are a part of our vision to transform how we travel within our city and the wider region.

 The UK Government has granted powers to make moving traffic enforcement (under Part 6 of the Traffic Management Act 2004) available to local authorities outside London.